mitexleo/fediroma/docs/docs/configuration/howto_database_config.md

 4. ⚠️ **THIS IS NOT REQUIRED** ⚠️

-  Now you can edit your config file and strip it down to the only settings which are not possible to control in the database. e.g., the Postgres (Repo) and webserver (Endpoint) settings cannot be controlled in the database because the application needs the settings to start up and access the database.
+  Now you can edit your config file and strip it down to the only settings which are not possible to control in the database. e.g., the PostgreSQL (Repo) and webserver (Endpoint) settings cannot be controlled in the database because the application needs the settings to start up and access the database.

   Any settings in the database will override those in the config file, but you may find it less confusing if the setting is only declared in one place.